Fmstrat/kali-profiles/README.md

 curprofile
 ```

-Sync existing profile back to Vault share, clear out existing profile in VM, disable the network, then reboot to change to new one:
+Sync existing profile back to Vault share, clear out existing profile in VM, disable the network, then reboot to change to or create new one:
 ```
 changeprofile reboot
 ```

-Sync existing profile back to Vault share, clear out existing profile in VM, disable the network, then power off:
+Sync existing profile back to Vault share, clear out existing profile in VM, disable the network, then power off and be brought to the profile selection at next boot:
 ```
 changeprofile
 ```